mealie-recipes/mealie/docs/docs/documentation/getting-started/usage/backups-and-restoring.md

 # Backups and Restoring

 Mealie provides an integrated mechanics for doing full installation backups of the database.
-Naviate to `/admin/backups` to
+Navigate to `/admin/backups` to

 - See a list of available backups
 - Perform a backups